harness/developer-hub/docs/platform/2_Delegates/secure-delegates/install-delegates-with-custom-certs.md

 ---

 This topic explains how to install delegates with custom certificates.
 There are two aspects of custom certificates:
-1. A certificate for the delegate JAVA process, which makes connections to external systems.
+1. A certificate for the delegate Java process, which makes connections to external systems.
-2. A certificate for the OS itself so if another process such as a shell script is spawned, then it has access to custom certificates.
+2. A certificate for the OS itself, so if another process, such as a shell script, is spawned, it can access custom certificates.

 In this topic we will do the following:

 - Create a custom truststore.
 - Create a secret.
-- Add a volume mount to the `harness-delegate.yaml` file and provide it to the delegate JAVA process.
+- Add a volume mount to the `harness-delegate.yaml` file and provide it to the delegate Java process.
 - Add a volume mount to the `harness-delegate.yaml` file and configure the delegate container OS to have the certificates.

 :::important note
 Harness recommends that you keep your existing Java KeyStore in place during the installation process.
 Updating the KeyStore may cause issues with your delegate.
 :::

 For information on best practices for truststore creation, go to [Java Keystore Best Practices](https://myarch.com/cert-book/keystore_best_practices.html).

 ## Create a custom truststore

-For instructions on how to create a custom truststore, go to [Truststore Override for Delegates](/docs/platform/delegates/secure-delegates/trust-store-override-for-delegates/).
+For instructions on how to create a custom truststore, go to [Truststore override for delegates](/docs/platform/delegates/secure-delegates/trust-store-override-for-delegates/).

 ## Create a secret from a truststore file